-While there are several ESG rating systems, two of the most prominent are the Bloomberg ESG Scores, which rates organisations from 1 (worst) to 100 (best), and the MSCI ESG Rating, which uses a rules-based methodology to identify industry leaders and laggards.
+While there are several ESG rating systems, two of the most prominent are the Bloomberg ESG Scores, which rates organizations from 1 (worst) to 100 (best), and the MSCI ESG Rating, which uses a rules-based methodology to identify industry leaders and laggards.

-The MSCI ESG Rating measures an organisation’s exposure to ESG risks and how well they manage those risks.
+The MSCI ESG Rating measures an organization’s exposure to ESG risks and how well they manage those risks.
 Their ratings range from AAA, AA (leaders) to average (A, BBB, BB), to laggards (B, CCC).
 They also rate equity and fixed income securities, loans, mutual funds, ETFs and countries.

 A breakdown of ESG scoring could be as follows:

 - Excellent: a score of 70+ – the organization is following all ESG best practices and the organization has few, if any, internal or external risks.